Sunday, March 10, 2024

 **My Neighbor Totoro (1988) – Now my favorite Miyazaki.
 What I found most striking is how gentle it is, in the best possible way.
 It never makes light of the fears or fancies of childhood, but spins them into exhilarating and ultimately reassuring fantasy.

 Hiroshima Mon Amour (1959) – My introduction to Alain Resnais.
-Frankly I found it a little hard to gin up sympathy for a woman whose great lost love was a Nazi and a man we never really get to know, but the two actors sell it, especially the great Emmanuelle Riva.
+Frankly I found it a little hard to gin up sympathy for a woman whose great lost love was a Nazi and the new lover we never really get to know, but the two actors sell it, especially the great Emmanuelle Riva.

 Laura (1944) – Was expecting something more like Rebecca; glad I did not know in advance about the main plot twist.
 Clifton Webb gives All About Eve's George Saunders a run for his money as the controlling, gay-coded web-weaver.